openSUSE:Packaging Python

 7. use %python_bin_suffix instead of %python_version for distinguishing executables or build directories

-8. don't use %ifpython3 or %python3_only, if the line or code block should apply for the primary Python 3 flavor (exlusively or also for possible additional flavors).
+8. do not use %ifpython3 or %python3_only, if the line or code block should apply for the primary Python 3 flavor (exlusively or also for possible additional flavors).

 Running tests

-The easiest way to run tests is using the unittest discover mode, which we have macros for: (when using a recent python-rpm-macros): %pyunittest -v for noarch packages and %pyunittest_arch -v for platform dependent packages.
+The easiest way to run tests is using the unittest discover mode for which we have macros (when using a recent python-rpm-macros package): %pyunittest -v for noarch packages and %pyunittest_arch -v for platform-dependent packages.

-This of course only works, if the package supports regular python unittests.
-If this call does not work, one has to dig around checking various files in the development repository like .github/workflows, .travis.yml, or tox.ini.
+This of course only works if the package supports regular Python unittests.
+If this call does not work, one has to dig around and check various files in the development repository, such as .github/workflows, .travis.yml, or tox.ini.

 To run pytest, the macros %pytest and %pytest_arch can be used.